 |

-(Seidl, 1989) Creamy pastel pink, double, early midseason, 30 tall, hybrid.
+(Seidl, 1989) Creamy pastel pink, double, early midseason, 30" tall, hybrid.
 A most romantic new color in peonies.
 Pink fades to an elegant cream tone.
-Strong stems, fertile as both pollen and pod parent.
+Strong stems.
 Good landscaper.
-Rare

 |